NOTE: Services will likely be impacted in response to COVID-19. Please contact any service prior to visiting in person.

 City of Toronto Mass Vaccination Clinics

-Those who will be 12 years by the end of 2021 and older can walk into a City-run vaccination clinic for a first or second dose.
-Those not yet 18 at time of vaccination, can only book appointments for Pfizer.
+Those 5 years and older can book appointment at a City-run vaccination clinic for first or second doses.
+Those not yet 25 at time of vaccination, can only book appointments for Pfizer (although 18-24 year olds may receive Moderna with informed consent).

 All sites wheelchair accessible.
 Limited amount of wheelchairs at each site.
 No booking required, but clients encouraged to bring own mobility devices.